Rules and Regulations

 The video below shows how to use Turnitin to submit your assignment.
 There are many more Turnitin guides available covering different aspects of submitting work, understanding originality reports and viewing your marks and feedback.

 There are standard penalties for late submission of your work where you do not have any form of extenuating circumstances.
-These range from deducting 5% to 100% of the possible total mark, depending on the number of days late.

 For more information of the penalties for late submission of course work please contact your Course Administrator.